Andreixzc/data-structure/Readme.md

-Garbage implementations of data structures.
+Garbage implementations of some data structures.